Chenthura03/Arunesh03/README.md

-🚀 Passionate Pre-Final Year Student | Aspiring Artificial Intelligence & Data Science Enthusiast 📊
+🚀 Passionate Final Year Student | Aspiring Artificial Intelligence & Data Science Enthusiast 📊

 👋 Hello there!
 I'm Chenthura Arunesh B, a driven final year student with a genuine interest in the captivating realms of Artificial Intelligence and Data Science. 🤖💻